0xfrej/vlcb/tool/codegen/netmsg/README.md

 # Codegen - Net message and serialization generator

+Various network codegen helpers used for one-shot jobs.
+They are bare minimum only to speed up work

 Generates message types and serialization for them from opcode enum.
 This is not fully automated and requires some manual work.